SaiGane5/CollaborativeWhiteBoard/README.md

   - Socket.IO
 - **Deployment:**
   - Render (for backend)
-  - Netlify (for frontend)
+  - vercel (for frontend)

 ## Team Contributions
-- **Member 1:**
+- **Sai Ganesh**
   - Implemented the frontend components and routing.
+  - Developed the backend server using Node.js and Express.
+  - Styled the application using Bootstrap and custom CSS.
+  - Deployed the backend on Render.
+  - Deployed the frontend on vercel.
+- **Ganesh**
   - Integrated Socket.IO for real-time communication.
-  - Styled the application using Bootstrap and custom CSS.
-- **Member 2:**
-  - Developed the backend server using Node.js and Express.
   - Set up WebSocket connections and handled server-side events.
-  - Deployed the backend on Render.
-- **Member 3:**
-  - Worked on user authentication and session management.
   - Integrated video conferencing features using WebRTC.
-  - Deployed the frontend on Netlify.

 ## Local Setup Instructions
 To set up the project locally, follow these steps: